mfischer-ucl/prdpt/README.md

 `examples/sphere_example.py`.
 The main function running the optimization routine is `run_optimization.py`.

 #### Running your own experiments
-To run your own optimizations, simply provide a Mitsuba scene (usually via xml) and extract the information needed for your use case (cf. `setup_shadowscene.py`).
-You will also need to adapt the `update_fn` to update the scene parameters accordingly.
+To run your own optimizations, simply provide a Mitsuba scene and extract the information needed for your use case (cf. `setup_shadowscene.py`).
+You will also need to adapt the `update_fn` to update the scene parameters accordingly (e.g., to apply rotation instead of translation).

 If you want to use a different rendering engine, replace the function `get_mts_rendering` with your own rendering function.
-An example of this is provided in the colab notebook.
+An example of this is provided in the [colab notebook](https://colab.research.google.com/github/mfischer-ucl/prdpt/blob/main/examples/box_example.ipynb) under `examples/box_position.ipynb`.
+You can make use of the `ctx_args` dict to pass data between function calls.

 ___
 ### License